 2. Get unfiltered feedback.

-But the clearest kind of feedback comes when your ideas are ignored.
+Some of the best feedback you can get is when your ideas are ignored.

 3. Refine your product.